flutter/packages/packages/go_router/README.md

 for a list of new features and breaking changes.

 ## Roadmap
-See the [github project](https://github.com/orgs/flutter/projects/17/) for a prioritized list of known issues.
+See the [GitHub project](https://github.com/orgs/flutter/projects/17/) for a prioritized list of feature requests and known issues.